weblancaster/instagram-real-time/README.md

+> I have done this 3 years ago so I'm not sure if still working..
+I'm sure some things changed so I would use this repo just as base to your work.

-Lollagram - Instagram Real Time App
+Instagram Real Time App
 =============

 ## Intro